jimjkelly/lambda-deploy/README.md

 Note that shell expansions haven't been tested here yet.

+Note that a `.env` file inside your Lambda directory will *not* be uploaded, to protect you from accidentally uploading sensitive information.
+Use `LAMBDA_ENV_VARS` as is described below.

 #### Environment Variables (LAMBDA\_ENV_VARS)

 You can specify one or more environment